toasterlovin/rpn_party/README.md

   easier for other people to include just `RPNParty::Calculator` in gems that need a way to evaluate Reverse Polish notation expressions.
-- The `RPNParty::CLI` tests are excellent in the sense that they are black box tests which verify that the program works by actually instantiating `rpn_party` and interacting with it just like a user would.
+- The `RPNParty::CLI` tests are excellent in the sense that they are black box tests which actually instantiate `rpn_party` and interact with it in the exact same way that a user would.
 But for this reason, they sometimes suffer from async timing issues.
 It would be nice to add a test helper method which intelligently retries assertions for either a set amount of time or for a set number of attempts.
-At the moment, the async timing issue is being addressed by sleeping the test process for (relatively) short periods of time to ensure that the app process has time to finish.
+At the moment, this timing issue is being addressed by sleeping the test process for (relatively) short periods of time to ensure that the app process has time to finish.
 This isn't that big of a deal because the test suite is relatively small, but could become an issue in the future.